codingconcepts/blog-posts/posts/chaos-monkey.md

 ###### Scheduling

 I'm using [cron](https://en.wikipedia.org/wiki/Cron) in the orchestrator to schedule tasks.
-I decided on cron because it's familiar; when people dive into the guts of my chaos monkey, I want them to feel at home, not like they're having to learn new concepts just to get it to work.
+I decided on cron because it's familiar.
+When people dive into the guts of my chaos monkey, I want them to feel at home, not like they're having to learn new concepts just to get it to work.
 Each task performs a scatter-gather operation for an application group to ascertain the agents configured for that application.

 Here's the orchestrator's startup scheduling code in its entirety: